 Christopher Clark

-Christopher Clark is an Australian historian and professor who specializes in European history.
-He is particularly known for his work on German history, including the acclaimed book 'The Sleepwalkers: How Europe Went to War in 1914', which examines the causes of World War I. Clark's research and writing have been recognized for their depth and insight into the complexities of historical events and their broader implications.
+Christopher Clark is an Australian historian and professor of modern history.
+He is best known for his works on Prussian and German history, including the acclaimed book 'The Sleepwalkers: How Europe Went to War in 1914'.

 Books